Do Sugar Gliders Love Their Owners

 Within these colonies, sugar gliders form strong bonds with their group members.
 They engage in grooming, playing, and even sleep huddled together for warmth and security.
 These social interactions are essential for their overall well-being.

-See also Sugar Glider Arizona
+See also What Happens If A Sugar Glider Bites You

 Sugar Glider Behavior